expo/expo/docs/pages/eas/metadata/faq.md

 ## Pitch

 If you are creating or maintaining an app in the stores, keeping the app store information up to date can be a big task.
-When making small changes like supporting a new app store region, you have to find and fill in the proper forms in the app store dashboard.
-After providing all the required information, that content still needs to be approved, where one word can be the difference between approval and rejection.
+When making small changes, for example, supporting a new app store region, you have to find and fill in the forms in an app store's dashboard.
+Then, after providing all the required information, that content still needs to be approved, where one word can be the difference between approval and rejection.

 EAS Metadata aims to make this stage of app development as easy as possible.
 Using a simple configuration file, you can provide all the information to the stores without leaving your project environment.
 Combined with built-in validation, you get instant feedback about the content you provide, even before any review.

 ### Easy to configure, update, or maintain